jlhutch/pylru/README.txt

 Introduction
 ============

 Pylru implements a true LRU cache along with several support classes.
 The cache is efficient and written in pure Python.
 It works with Python 2.6+ including the 3.x series.
 Basic operations (lookup, insert, delete) all run in a constant amount of time.
+Pylru provides a cache class with a simple dict interface.
+It also provides classes to wrap an object with a dict interface with a cache, resulting in a new object with a dict interface, but now cached.
+Both write-through and write-back semantics are supported.
+Pylru also provides classes to wrap functions in a similar way, including a function decorator.

-You can install pylru or you can just copy the source file pylru.py and use it in your own project.
+You can install pylru or you can just copy the source file pylru.py and use it directly in your own project.
 The rest of this file explains what the pylru module provides and how to use it.
 If you want to know more examine pylru.py.
 The code is straightforward and well commented.

 Usage
 =====